UIUC-SINE/ipython-cells/README.md

 # ipython-cells

-IPython extension for executing cells Jupyter-style in .py files
+iPython extension for executing cells Jupyter-style in .py files.
+Supports Jupyter and Spyder cell syntax.

+Brings the advantages of linear, selective-execution during development to iPython without the bloat of Jupyter.

 ## Example